TommyPKeane/jupyter_notebooks/README.md

 This is a personal preference -- with _reasons_ -- so feel free to ignore us, but we _strongly_ suggest that you __do not__ use __Jupyter Notebooks__ for Python development.
 The quick list of reasons are:

-- Notebook code is stored in JSON files that horrendous to read and `diff`.
+- Notebook code is stored in JSON files that are horrendous to read and `diff`.
-- Notebooks need an HTML Generator ("renderer") to view them "properly", and a specialised runtime HTML editor to modify them "properly".
+- Notebooks need an HTML Generator ("renderer") to view them "properly", and a specialised runtime HTML editor to modify them "properly" -- yes, this is all packaged up with the `jupyter-labs` runtime and a Web-browser, but the fact still remains that you need them both.
 - Printing Notebooks to PDF or HTML files is not always optimal and can be very difficult to "clean up".
 - Notebook scripting encourages "worst practices" Python development as custom packages are not as easily imported.
 - Notebooks run with a single "kernel" (Python Interpreter) instance that requires a manual restart, otherwise it will remain persistent.
 This also means that all memory and aliasing will be persistent for the runtime of the "kernel", which can quickly lead to silent or overtly-confusing bugs.